wcjson/wcjson/README.md

 member needs to point to useable memory and the *s\_nitems* member needs to be set to the number of items available in that array.
-On successful completion, that array holds the decoded strings and the *s\_nitems* member is updated to the number of items used in that array.
+On successful completion that array holds the decoded strings and the *s\_nitems* member is updated to the number of items used in that array.
 The *string*